 As with this woman, her partner told her that he isn’t interested in dancing.
 If she believes him and gets attention from him at other times, she may have to stop telling herself the “story” that he doesn’t want to dance with her.
 He may not want to dance period as he said.
 (But it’s also possible he just wants to flirt with other women)

-If there aren’t times that you feel like you have his or her attention and love and constantly feel ignored, then you have more of a problem than jealousy.
+If there aren’t times that you feel like you have his or her attention and love and constantly feel ignored, it’s an opportunity to discover what you really want in a relationship.

 So look in all honesty at your entire relationship to see the degree in which you’re being ignored overall.

-2. If you’re not getting what you want from your relationship most of the time, then stop being angry and take a step to figure out if you can get it from this relationship.
+2. If you’re not getting what you want from your relationship most of the time (or all of the time), then stop being angry and take a step toward what you want.

 This woman has talked to her partner about his conduct and he’s told her that he doesn’t want to change and that he’d rather socialize than dance.